enisb1/UniProjects-Unibo/README.md

 Android native application developed using Kotlin and XML layouts.
 Its goal is to help users plan, track, and enhance their travel experiences.

 [Selfie - Web Technologies](https://github.com/enisb1/selfie-tw)\
 Web application designed to support students in managing their academic and personal lives.
 It has been developed using the MEVN stack: MongoDB as a database, Express.js as a backend framework, Vue.js as a frontend framework and Node.js as a runtime for Express.
+It has been deployed via Docker containers on university servers.

 [MEME Airlines - Databases](https://github.com/enisb1/MEMEAirlines)\
 A structured database analysis and design project covering requirement analysis, conceptual and logical design, normalization, and SQL implementation.
 It includes ER modeling, data dictionary, business rules, and testing to ensure a well-structured MySQL database integrated with Vue.js and Node.js.